adridev/coding-test/README.md

 __Optionally__
 -  As a merchant I want to get my transactions filtered by a minimum amount and a specific status.
--  As a merchant I want to be sure that my connection to the API is secure.

 #### CONTEXT
 - The application is expected to handle thousands of reqs/secs in the next years (not now)